lf2013/lf2013.github.com/index.md

 ---
 layout: page
-title: Hello World!
+title: New Start!
-tagline: Supporting tagline
+tagline: I'm glad you are here!
 ---
 {% include JB/setup %}
 Welcome to lf2013's world!